bgener/pulumi/CONTRIBUTING.md

 ## Make build system

 We use `make` as our build system, so you'll want to install that as well, if you don't have it already.
-We have extremely limited support for doing development on Windows (the bare minimum for us to get Windows validation of `pulumi`) so if you're on windows, we recommend that you use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-We'd like to [make this better](https://github.com/pulumi/pulumi/issues/208) so feel free to pitch in if you can.

 We build Pulumi in `$PULUMI_ROOT`, which defaults to `$HOME/.pulumi`.
 If you would like to build Pulumi in another location, you do so by setting `$PULUMI_ROOT`.

 ```bash
 export PATH=$HOME/.pulumi/bin:$PATH